connernilsen/image-finder/README.md

 - Average Hashing
   - Takes the average color of the image and determines if each pixel is above or below the average color.
 A bit-array representation of that is is converted into a hex representation.
-One of the fastest, but probably the least precise.
+The fastest algorithm, but the least precise since a smaller image is used in reduction.
 - Perceptual Hashing
   - Uses a [discrete cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform)
   to distill the lowest frequency values in an image to determine a fingerprint, which is then